 Take liquid polyurethane and add an electrical charge.
-In a lab setting, this process initiates fine fibers to rise from the chemical brew.
+In a lab setting, this process causes fine fibers to rise from the chemical brew.
 Next, the microscopic wisps are set in a matrix formation and sandwiched inside a winter coat.

-For a more technical context on the AscentShell technology, we spoke with the Outdoor Research design team.
+For more technical context on the AscentShell technology, we spoke with the Outdoor Research design team.
 See our Q&A below.

 Jacket Tech: Electrospun Membrane